kimyk0120/google_maps_scraper/README.md

 Google Maps Scraper API
 =======================
-This is a simple api that scrapes Google Maps for the location of a given address.
-It uses puppeteer to scrape the data from google maps.
+This is a simple api that scrapes Google Maps.
+It uses Puppeteer to scrape the data from Google Maps.

 Puppeteer